BioMistral/BioMistral/README.md

 We've publicly released the weights for BioMistral 7B on Huggingface and our full multilingual benchmark on GitHub.

-- 📰 Paper: BioMistral: <a href="https://arxiv.org/abs/2402.10373"> A Collection of Open-Source Pretrained Large Language Models for Medical Domains</a> (Accepted at ACL 2024)
+- 📰 Paper: <a href="https://arxiv.org/abs/2402.10373">BioMistral: A Collection of Open-Source Pretrained Large Language Models for Medical Domains</a> (Accepted at ACL 2024)

 - 📊 Multilingual medical benchmark : <a href="https://huggingface.co/datasets/BioMistral/BioInstructQA">BioMistral/BioInstructQA</a>